-Net Income per Ordinary Share
+Net Income (Loss) per Ordinary Share

-Net income per ordinary share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
-We apply the two-class method in calculating earnings per share.
+The Company complies with accounting and disclosure requirements of the Financial Accounting Standards Board ("FASB") ASC Topic 260, "Earnings Per Share".
+Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding for the period.
 Accretion associated with the redeemable shares of Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.